blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 For the map user to have quick access to the data provider and dataset from nbnatlas, the HTMLPopup can be edited via xsl to provide a link to the relevent data.

-following is a code snippet which was inserted toward the end of the default xsl file (line 145)
+Following is a code snippet which was inserted toward the end of the default xsl file (line 145)

 ```xml
 <xsl:when test="FieldName[starts-with(.,'Dataset ID')] or FieldName[starts-with(.,'Data Provider ID')]">